-You will also need to visit the hospital 30 days after the last treatment cycle.
-At this visit your trial doctor and research nurse will check any medications you are taking, ask if you have any lasting side effects and conduct a physical examination and perform blood tests for routine safety checks.
+You will also need to visit the hospital 30 days and 90 days after the last treatment cycle.
+At these visits your trial doctor and research nurse will check any medications you are taking, ask if you have any lasting side effects and conduct a physical examination and perform blood tests for routine safety checks.